 Hans Gerdes (center), Director of the Gastrointestinal Endoscopy Unit, is one of many specialists who evaluate pancreatic cysts.

-Levels of this protein in the blood or cyst fluid may be higher in people with a precancerous cyst.
-However, CEA levels can also rise in response to noncancerous conditions such as pancreatitis.
+CA19-9: This test measures the level of a protein in the blood or cyst fluid that may be higher if a cyst is precancerous.
+The test isn’t precise, however, since the CA19-9 level can rise in response to noncancerous conditions such as pancreatitis.

-This test is used to measure levels of bilirubin (a waste product created in the liver) and liver enzymes, which can increase when a cyst or tumor blocks the bile duct.
+Liver (hepatic) function: This test measures the level of a waste product created in the liver called bilirubin levels of liver enzymes that can rise when a cyst or tumor blocks the bile duct.

 Imaging tests that can help in evaluating a pancreatic cyst include: